You must book through the LOW CARB GROUP via Debbie Hubbs of International Tours of Houston

 On ship – You will see ALL MANNER of dress.
 You are on vacation – be comfortable.

 At dinner – NOW this is the only place with a dress code.
-Carnival asks that no one wear shorts, t-shirts, or bathing suits into the dining rooms.
+Royal Caribbean Cruise Lines asks that no one wear shorts, t-shirts, or bathing suits into the dining rooms.
 These are totally acceptable on the Lido Deck and in the grill – but NOT in the dining room.

 On excursions/shore – The important thing here is safety.
 Please wear sun protection, appropriate shoes, & carry your I.D. close to your body.

 On formal nights – These can be as simple as your “Sunday” dress or as formal as a ball gown.
 We have seen an array of fashion on these nights.
-(Personally, it is the ONE time of year that many of us get to dress up so we take full advantage!)
-Even tuxedos can be rented online with www.carnival.com before we sail.
+It is a great time that many of us get to dress up so we take full advantage!
+Even tuxedos can be rented online https://tuxedorentals.rccl.com/tuxedo/tuxrental.nsf before we sail.
 It is also a time to get some GREAT portraits taken.

 NO formal night for you? – not a problem!
-The grill & café will also be serving food.
+The Windjammer buffet area and the café will also be serving food.
 It is your vacation and your choice!

-Low Carb Meetings – These will take place in a specified conference room.
-This is usually not decided until closer to our sailing date and Carnival sees how many guests are in our group.
-The meeting place, along with the schedule of speakers, will be on your itinerary.
+Low Carb Meetings – These will take place in a Conference room (typically on Deck two – but may vary on different ships) on the days we are sailing, The meeting place, along with the schedule of speakers, will be on your itinerary.

-DOOR PRIZES – Donations from the speakers and various Low Carb vendors will be available.
-(Vendors & Guest Speakers: IF you have items you would like to donate for the door prizes, please contact Jimmy Moore – firstname.lastname@example.org or Becky Gandy – email@example.com )
+Door Prizes– Donations from the speakers and various Low Carb vendors will be available.
+(Vendors & Guest Speakers: IF you have items you would like to donate for the door prizes, please contact Debbie Hubbs

 Movies – shown throughout the evening on the big screen, outdoors

-Spa – ooh la la!
-AND the Serenity Deck is awesome too.
-Get a massage, facial, manicure, pedicure, or a fancy up-do for the formal night.
+Spa – Get a massage, facial, manicure, pedicure, or a fancy up-do for the formal night.